What kind of hotel is Suiran, a Luxury Collection Hotel Kyoto?

 Rooms I would recommend?

-If you are going to stay here, I would recommend a room with a private hot spring.
+If you are going to stay here, I would recommend a room with a private onsen.
 The spring quality was wonderful more than I expected.

 How about toiletries & in-room amenities?